-Region 7s Young Adult Program (ages 14-24) assists young people who face significant barriers in making a successful transition to self-sufficient adulthood by successfully entering and being retained in the workforce, higher education, or advanced training.
-WIOA has an increased focus on serving out-of-school eligible youth.
+Region 7's Young Adult Program (ages 14-24) assists young people who face significant barriers in making a successful transition to self-sufficient adulthood by successfully entering and being retained in the workforce, higher education, or advanced training.
+WIOA Young Adult Program has an increased focus on serving out-of-school eligible youth.
+In addition, there is an increased emphasis on coenrollment with AEL, IDB, Voc Rehab, Promise Jobs, iJAG, and GAP/PACE.
+Core Partners will identify clients for co-enrollment during monthly staff meetings and through on site visits, such as during HiSED registration week at HCC Metro's Center (AEL).